 - Type 2 diabetes is the most common form of the disease.
 It happens when the body doesn’t properly respond to insulin, which is a hormone (chemical) produced by beta cells in the body that helps turn food into energy and controls blood sugar levels.
 At first, the beta cells produce extra insulin to make up for the increased insulin demand, which may be caused by obesity or other conditions.
 Over time, however, the body is no longer able to maintain normal blood glucose levels.

 The treatment for type 2 diabetes varies depending on age, severity, medical history, and even personal preferences, but it usually requires lifestyle changes such as increased physical activity, dietary changes, and weight loss.
 If lifestyle changes are not enough, oral or injected medications (including insulin) can help control blood glucose levels and prevent more serious medical problems.

-With type 1 diabetes, the body does not produce insulin.
-Previously known as juvenile diabetes, type 1 diabetes usually is diagnosed in children and young adults, although it can develop at any age.
-Only 5% of people with diabetes have this form of the disease.
-Those with type 1 diabetes generally must take daily insulin injections and regularly monitor blood sugar levels.
+- Type 1 diabetes, previously known as juvenile diabetes, is often diagnosed in children and young adults, but it can develop at any age.
+Type 1 diabetes accounts for about 5% of all people with diabetes.
+It occurs when the body’s immune system attacks and kills the insulin-producing beta cells in the pancreas.
+People with type 1 diabetes must have daily insulin injections or use an insulin pump, and they must closely monitor their blood sugar levels.